I am an artist-academic-curator whose work falls within the territories of live art and interdisciplinary spatial practices.

 I am a core member of Wrights & Sites, four artist-researchers who, for over twenty years, have focused on people’s relationships to places, cities and walking.
 We employ disrupted walking tactics as tools for playful debate, collaboration, intervention and spatial meaning-making.
 The outcomes of our work vary from project to project, but frequently include site-specific performance, Mis-Guided Tours (e.g. Stadtverführungen in Wien, Tanzquartier Wien and Wiener Festwochen, Vienna, 2007), published Mis-Guides (e.g. A Mis-Guide To Anywhere, launched ICA, London, 2006, and more recently The Architect-Walker: A Mis-Guide, 2018), ‘drifts’, mythogeographic mapping, public art (e.g. Everything you need to build a town is here for ‘Wonders of Weston’, CABE/Situations, Weston-super-Mare, 2010) or installations (e.g. mis-guided, Belluard Bollwerk International Festival, Fribourg, 2008), as well as public presentations and articles.

-I am Professor in Live Art + Spatial Practices and Academic Director of Arts + Culture at the University of Exeter, where I am an active member of the Centre for Contemporary Performance Practices, was a former Head of Drama (2012-2018) and have taught on the BA Art History and Visual Culture course.
+I am Professor in Live Art + Spatial Practices at the University of Exeter, where I am an active member of the Centre for Contemporary Performance Practices.
+I was Head of Drama (2012-2018) and University Director of Arts and Culture (2016-2021), responsible for co-authoring and delivering the institution’s Arts and Culture Strategy.
 I am an adjunct faculty member of the National Institute of Advanced Studies in Bangalore, India, and have contributed to the BA Architecture course at Plymouth University.

 I have a history of deep connections with the creative industries, for instance: